Sessions¶

 Session 0¶

-The group forms at meeting with a fixer for the Ontei-Sûlét clan.
-Apparently the village of Tomexl has not turned in it's yearly harvest of narcotic Ormuzd berries, and someone has to go and remind them of their responsibilities.
+The group forms at a meeting with a fixer for the Ontei-Sûlét clan.
+Apparently the village of Tomexl has not turned in its yearly harvest of narcotic Ormuzd berries, and someone has to go and remind them of their responsibilities.
 They are paid 14 silver each up front with a promise of another 14 each on completion and the possibility of a bonus if all goes well.

 With this agreed, the group sets out on the old high-road towards the village, but are ambushed by a strange wounded bear.
 After a brief fight, they recover some intact Etherglass shards from the bear's face and proceed on their journey.